Frequently asked questions.

 Why “The Story Grounds”?

 Stories don’t just float around in space.
 They are rooted in specific places, land, memories, and relationships.
 So stories are ‘grounded.’
-And we want the lab to be a space where stories can take root and grow through care and kindness.
+We are a space where stories can take root and grow through care and kindness.
 The plural “grounds” is to honour the many different voices, worldviews, places, and histories that shape our stories.

 Can I join the lab as a student?

-We occasionally hire undergraduate and graduate research assistants, and Dr. Lam supervises graduate students whose research aligns with our themes through a Community-Based Research Practicum.
-See our Opportunities Page for current openings or how to express interest.
+We occasionally hire undergraduate and graduate research assistants, and Dr. Lam supervises graduate students whose research aligns with our themes.
+Visit our Opportunities Page for current openings and instructions on how to express interest.
+You can also subscribe to our newsletter to hear about opportunities as they arise.

 What kinds of projects do students work on?

 It depends on the project.
-Students might help conduct a literature review, check a transcription, do collaborative research, write, organize events, or something else.
+Students might help conduct a literature review, check a transcription, participate in collaborative research, write, organize events, or undertake other tasks.
 We aim to match responsibilities with students' interests and learning goals.

 Do I need to have an arts background?

 No, you don’t.
 We value interdisciplinary approaches.
-If you’re drawn to storytelling, relational research, and ethically working with communities, you may be a good fit regardless of your background.
+If you’re drawn to storytelling, relational research, and working with communities in good ways, you may be a good fit regardless of your background.

 I have an idea for a project.
 Can we collaborate?